DatGuy1/Windows-Toasts/docs/interactable.rst

 Usage
 -----
-We import :class:`~windows_toasts.windows_toasts.InteractableWindowsToaster` instead of :class:`~windows_toasts.windows_toasts.WindowsToaster`, but the rest is mostly the same.
+We import :class:`~windows_toasts.toasters.InteractableWindowsToaster` instead of :class:`~windows_toasts.windows_toasts.WindowsToaster`, but the rest is mostly the same.
 Here's a basic example:

 .. code-block:: python